ABZB/Level-Recurver/Trainer Expander Readme.md

 Section I: Purpose

-	* The instructions in Section III set every trainer in the base Black2/White2 game to have a team of 6 Pokemon.
+	* The instructions in Section III set every trainer in the base Black2/White2 game to have a team of at least 3 Pokemon.
 This both enhances the difficulty of the game, and in combination with the Level Recurver, allows for setting all battles to be Double, Triple, or Rotation battles.

+	* Setting all trainers to a full party of 6 tends to result in a degree of tediousness, as well as making the level curve far to easy.
+As such, party sizes range from 3 to 6

 	* This ONLY works for Black 2 and White 2